zjgordon/mcServerManager/planning/tasks/meta/PROJECT_HISTORY.md

 run successfully while maintaining code quality standards.
 The hook now passes without errors and all 185 tests continue to pass, ensuring documentation quality monitoring is operational while maintaining development workflow stability.

+## 2025-01-09 - CARD-007O: Re-enable detect-secrets security hook

+**Epic:** Epic 1 – Repository Organization and Environment Setup
+**Status:** Completed
+**Owner:** cursor

+Successfully re-enabled the detect-secrets security hook in the pre-commit configuration after resolving version compatibility issues.
+Uncommented the detect-secrets hook section in .pre-commit-config.yaml and updated the version from v1.4.0 to v1.5.0 to resolve GitLabTokenDetector plugin compatibility issues.
+The hook now runs successfully and updates the .secrets.baseline file as expected, providing comprehensive secret detection across the codebase.
+All 185 tests continue to pass, ensuring the security hook is operational while maintaining development workflow stability and providing ongoing secret monitoring capabilities.